FlyingGyroscope/IntroTo3DPrinting/README.md

 Check out these guides from the community: [Ellis' Print Tuning Guide](https://ellis3dp.com/Print-Tuning-Guide/), [OrcaSlicer Calibration Walkthrough](https://www.orcaslicer.com/wiki/guides/calibration_guide).

 *Which printer should I get?*
-Ask yourself this question:  Do you want to tinker, or do you just want to make things?
-Open-source and ecosystems have pros and cons.
 In my opinion, you should get the most reliable printer you can afford.
-Do not get sucked into marketing, and do not obsess over spec sheets and speeds.
+Do not get sucked into marketing, and do not obsess over speeds and spec sheets.
+Do not overlook ease-of-use features.
 Top brands give you excellent slicer profiles out of the box, and this is very highly recommended for beginners.

 *How do I troubleshoot my printer?*
 Patience and experience.
-Try to narrow down the problem to:  mechanics/motion system, extrusion, temperature, calibration, and slicing.
+Narrow down the problem to:  mechanics/motion system, extrusion, temperature, calibration, and slicing.
 Isolate and test one thing at a time.
 I learned a lot by assembling my own printer.

 # *License*